-These financial statements have been prepared in accordance with United States of America generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-These financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
+These financial statements have been prepared in accordance with generally accepted accounting principles ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+These financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.

 The accompanying unaudited condensed consolidated interim financial statements reflect all normal recurring adjustments which, in the opinion of management, are necessary for a fair statement of the results for the interim periods presented.
-Results for the nine months ended September 30, 2016 are not necessarily indicative of the results expected for the full fiscal year or for any future period.
+Results for the three months ended March 31, 2017 are not necessarily indicative of the results expected for the full fiscal year or for any future period.

-2. Segment Information
+2. SEGMENT INFORMATION

 The Sohu Group's segments are business units that offer different services and are reviewed separately by the chief operating decision maker (the "CODM"), or the decision making group, in deciding how to allocate resources and in assessing performance.
 The Group's CODM is Sohu.com Inc.'s Chief Executive Officer.
-There are three segments in the Group, consisting of the Sohu segment, the Sogou segment, and the Changyou segment.